elusivecodes/FrostCore/README.md

 Trigger a click event on the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.click(nodes);
 ```

 Trigger a focus event on the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.

 ```
 core.focus(nodes);
 ```

+---

 #### Manipulation